-- e) The nature of experiential learning may require that a variety of assessment tools be used to evidence learning, for example: - portfolios of evidence and the nature and volume of evidence required electronic templates are available to applicants for the Work Based Learning Masters, - completion of a piece of work and a reflective account/diary of the learning achieved, - open interview or viva relating to work submitted under either of the above points - completion of the usual assessment used to demonstrate learning in the module/course/programme for which equivalence is being claimed. - presentations and/or professional dialogue f) The requirements of professional and regulatory bodies will need to be considered where appropriate.
+- e) The nature of experiential learning may require that a variety of assessment tools be used to evidence learning, for example: - portfolios of evidence and the nature and volume of evidence required; - completion of a piece of work and a reflective account/diary of the learning achieved, - open interview or viva relating to work submitted under either of the above points - completion of the usual assessment used to demonstrate learning in the module/course/programme for which equivalence is being claimed.

+f) The requirements of professional and regulatory bodies will need to be considered where appropriate.
 It should be noted that if a module is granted by RPcL, some professional bodies may not permit that module to count towards professional accreditation.